-A relatively new and important topic in cyberviolence research concerns how cyberviolence and dating coincide.
-While this topic gets a lot of attention in the field of adult Internet users, only a handful of studies that delve into this subject with young respondents exist.
+A relatively new and important topic in cyber violence research concerns how cyberviolence and dating coincide.
+While this topic gets a lot of attention in the field of adult internet users, only a handful of studies that delve into this subject with young respondents exists.

-Baker and Carreño (2016) conducted a study with focus groups consisting of 39 high school aged adolescents who had been in a problematic relationship in the past year.
-The adolescents used technology to initiate and end their relationships, often using text messages or posts on social networking sites.
-The adolescents also used technology to incite jealousy, and to monitor and isolate partners from others.
-Furthermore, they often used a mixture of technology during their relationships; cell phone calls, texts, posting comments/pictures to personal pages on social networking sites.
+Baker and Carreño (2016) conducted focus groups with 39 high school aged adolescents with a problematic relationship in the past year.
+Adolescents used technology to initiate and end dating relationships, often using text messages or posts to social networking sites.
+Adolescents used technology also to incite jealousy, and to monitor and isolate partners from others.
+They also often used a mixture of technology during their relationships; cell phone calls, texts, posting comments/pictures to personal pages on social networking sites.
 One of the findings of this study was that technology use made feelings of jealousy worse, resulting in quarrels and violence between couples.
 Participants mentioned using technology to monitor their partner and being monitored themselves.
-Using technology had a different meaning for girls, who saw it as an opportunity to get to know a boy before in-person contact occurred, whilst boys viewed it as a means of preventing them from being rejected and consequently embarrassed.
-Korchmaros, Ybarra and Mitchell (2015) concluded that a minority of adolescents use the Internet to initiate romantic relationships; and that the Internet benefits adolescents who have difficulty forming relationships as well as those who do not (Korchmaros, Ybarra and Mitchell, 2015: 62).
+Using technology had a different meaning for girls, who saw it as an opportunity to get to know a boy before in-person contact occurred, whilst boys viewed it as a means of preventing them from being rejected and consequently embarrassed., Korchmaros, Ybarra and Mitchell (2015) concluded that a minority of adolescents use the Internet to initiate romantic relationships; and that the Internet benefits adolescents who have difficulty forming relationships as well as those who do not (Korchmaros, Ybarra and Mitchell, 2015: 62).
 Consistent with this explanation, authors cite Peter et al. (2005) found that introverted adolescents were "motivated to communicate online to counter their lack of social skills, which increased the likelihood of forming friendships online.
 Conversely, they found that extroverted adolescents formed friendships online as a consequence of their frequent online communication and self-disclosure" (Korchmaros, Ybarra and Mitchell, 2015, 60-61).
 They conclude that even though youngsters are using the Internet to form romantic relationships, they also seem to continue to rely on conventional methods to meet romantic partners.

-Cyberviolence - Children and teens
+Cyberviolence- Children and teens

-Cyberviolence victimisation is connected to traditional bullying, whilst also being a unique phenomenon.
-Pšunder (2012: 46) pinpoints that with traditional violence, the power of the perpetrator lies in his/hers physical and social characteristics (like popularity), whilst with cyberbullying, the power lies in ICT knowledge.
-Randa, Nobles & Reyns (2015: 182) noticed: "Among cyberbullying victims, only 16,73 % reported not experiencing traditional bullying, and only 1% of all respondents reported experiencing cyberbullying without having experiencing any form of traditional bullying victimisation.
-Conversely, and perhaps equally important, we find that a large majority (83%) of cyberbullying victims report experiencing both cyber and traditional bullying victimisation.
-Furthermore, nearly 1 in 5 victims of traditional bullying are also being victimized 'online'.
+Cyber violence victimization are connected both to traditional bullying and a unique phenomenon.
+Pšunder (2012: 46) pinpoints that with traditional violence, the power of perpetrator lies in his/hers physical and social characteristics (like popularity), whilst in cyberbullying, the power lies in ICT knowledge.
+Randa, Nobles & Reyns (2015: 182) noticed: "Among cyberbullying victims, only 16,73 % reported not experiencing traditional bullying, and only 1% of all respondents reported experiencing cyberbullying without having experiencing any form of traditional bullying victimization.
+Conversely, and perhaps equally important, we find that a large majority (83%) of cyberbullying victims report experiencing both cyber and traditional bullying victimization.
+Furthermore, nearly 1 in 5 victims of traditional bullying are also being victimized 'online'."

-NCGM survey, conducted in 7 EU states, found that only slight differences by socioeconomic status are noted, with children from middle socio-economic status homes reporting more frequent levels of bullying (O'Neill in Dinh, 2015: 387).
+NCGM survey, conducted in 7 EU states, came to the conclusion that only slight differences by socioeconomic status are noted with children from middle socio-economic status homes reporting more frequent levels of bullying (O'Neill in Dinh, 2015: 387).